Yvette Rhea-Burg joined Columbia Health in 1999. She is a scheduling coordinator at Medical Services.

 After teaching English in rural Japan, Madeline moved to New York City where in her free time she enjoys taking her dog to the city’s many parks.
 She is both a voracious reader and world traveler.

 She has experience working with children, adolescents, and adults in partial, inpatient, and outpatient settings.
-Her specialized training includes psychodynamic interpersonal and relational therapy, dialectical behavioral therapy, and cognitive behavioral approaches for individuals coping with anxiety, depression, bipolar disorder, and PTSD.
+Her specialized training includes psychodynamic therapy, dialectical behavioral therapy, and cognitive-behavioral approaches for individuals coping with anxiety, depression, bipolar disorder, and PTSD.
 She is especially dedicated to utilizing these approaches within an academic and community setting to address immigration and first-generation stressors including acculturation and adjustment, intergenerational trauma and healing, body image concerns, women’s topics, and interpersonal issues.

 Dr. Linda Jordan officially joined Columbia Health Medical Services in May of 2019 when an opportunity to work in the Morningside Practice Group turned into a permanent opportunity to work in Student Health.
 She has been practicing in primary care for over 19 years serving often in diverse populations with limited access to medical care.
 Upon completion of medical school at SUNY Downstate in 2000, she went on to residency at Cabrini Hospital in New York City and then stayed on to teach incoming residents until the hospital's closure in 2009.